flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 #### Here is what should happen

+(If needed, see [Section 4](./04-Hello-World.md#making-and-running-your-first-python-file) to review how to run a script.)

 ```bash
 $ python vars_and_mem.py
 Here is some text!
 This is another string of text.